eppeque/chat-server/GRAMMAR.md

 ### MSG

-This message notifies the client that a new message has arrived:
+This message notifies the client that a new message has been sent:

 ```
 MSG <AUTHOR> <CONTENT>\r\n